Using my own domain: step-by-step guide

 - Click on “Save”

-- Done!
-Your own URL is now connected to your PhotoDeck website, and it replaces your default .photodeck.com URL.
+- Your own URL is now connected to your PhotoDeck website, and it replaces your default .photodeck.com URL.
+The SSL certificate for HTTPS secure connections will be automatically installed within a few hours.

 STEP 3: updating manual links